October 1, 2020

 It is crucial to understand that Mi’kmaw resistance to DFO regulation in the immediate wake of the Marshall decisions did not stem from the desire to launch unlimited free-for-alls, as racist backlash then and now would like you to believe.
 The resistance stemmed from communities’ commitments to repeatedly asserting inherent self-governance rights in the face of an all-too-slowly evolving Canadian law, and it stemmed from the knowledge that Canadian law, though needing improvement in several respects, nevertheless prohibits Canadian governments from limiting constitutionally protected Aboriginal and treaty rights without clear justification.

-In 2013, the DFO’s continued failure to recognize and accommodate a true moderate livelihood fishery in Nova Scotia sparked another round of litigation in the courts, with twelve of the province’s Mi’kmaw communities applying for a court order declaring that the Government of Canada has a legal obligation to accommodate their treaty right to a moderate livelihood fishery—whether by recognizing and accommodating Mi’kmaw-regulated fisheries without prosecuting Mi’kmaw fishers, or by amending the federal Fisheries Act and corresponding regulations to recognize and accommodate a moderate livelihood fishery licence.8 Because of procedural barriers embedded in the law, the communities were not successful.
+The interim response measures implemented by the DFO in the immediate wake of the Marshall decisions were never replaced by a regulatory regime that was desined to recognize and accommodate moderate livelihood fisheries.
+In 2013, the DFO’s ongoing failure to recognize and accommodate moderate livelihood fisheries in Nova Scotia sparked another round of litigation in the courts, with twelve of the province’s Mi’kmaw communities applying for a court order declaring that the Government of Canada has a legal obligation to accommodate their treaty right to a moderate livelihood fishery—whether by recognizing and accommodating Mi’kmaw-regulated fisheries without prosecuting Mi’kmaw fishers, or by amending the federal Fisheries Act and corresponding regulations to recognize and accommodate a moderate livelihood fishery licence.8 Because of procedural barriers embedded in the law, the communities were not successful.

 Bringing It Back to Treaty Personhood